wuerzlefish/Qlockwork/Readme.txt

 011                                           113

 ******************************************************************************
-Configuration.h - Default values for the EEPROM.
+Configuration.h - Default values for the EEPROM:
 Only used when a new version of the settings is released.
 ******************************************************************************